-Find that the proposed lease will not substantially impair the public rights to navigation and fishing or substantially interfere with the Public Trust needs and values at this location, at this time, and for the term of the lease; is consistent with the common law Public Trust Doctrine; and is in the best interests of the State.
+- 1. Find that the pier, boathouse with boat lift, boat hoist, and two mooring buoys will not substantially impair the public rights to navigation and fishing or substantially interfere with the Public Trust needs and values at this location, at this time, and for the term of the proposed lease, and are consistent with the common law Public Trust Doctrine; and - 2.
+Find that the existing and continuing use of the sundeck with stairs is not generally associated with Public Trust uses, but the current use does not substantially interfere with Public Trust needs and values at this location, at this time; and - 3.
+Find that issuing the proposed lease is in the best interests of the State.